Yuri (Mexican singer): 1990–1999: Divorce, new image, personal and professional setbacks

 In 1994, Yuri returned to television but now as host of the comic-musical show ¡No te muevas!.
 In that same year, she agreed to star in the Mexican telenovela Volver a empezar, starring alongside the Puerto Rican singer Chayanne for the Televisa network.
 In 1995, she performed again at Viña del Mar Festival.
-The pace of work devastated her health and a tumors were detected in her the vocal cords, which led her to fall into depression.
+The pace of work devastated her health and a tumours were detected in her the vocal cords, which led her to fall into depression.
 In that year she released the album Espejos del Alma, which would obtain regular success on the radio due to the few presentations by Yuri for her health problems.
 Yuri was received in the Catholic Church in 1987 so that she could be married through the church with her first husband, Iriarte.
 In 1994, Yuri left the Catholic Church and caused a stir by embracing Protestantism and adhering to the Evangelical church.
 As an actress, she starred in the Christian film Altos instintos.
 Yuri participated in the album Boleros por amor y desamor, under the label of Fonovisa and in which she interprets the theme "El espejo".

 In 1996, Yuri recorded the Ranchera album Más Fuerte que la Vida, a disc that included some of her hits in the ranchera version and the Christian song that gave the album its name.
 During 1997 Yuri filmed the autobiographical film, Yuri, mi verdadera historia.
 In the film she reflects on her unhappiness despite her triumphs, fame and money.
 Also, she lets the audience see the frivolessneess of the stardom, causing controversy at the time of release.
 She witnessed to her conversion in countless forums and recorded the audio-cassette entitled Mi testimonio, which is distributed only in Protestant bookstores throughout Latin America, to share her approach to God.

 Following this logic, the following year she was invited by Manolo Calderón to be part of the Polygram label and recorded the Gospel album Huellas.
 Yuri left behind her public image of sex symbol and wrote the song "María Magdalena".
 The single "Hoy que estamos juntos", a duet with her second husband Rodrigo, was quickly replaced in the top ten by the version of Jennifer Lopez and Marc Anthony with very different lyrics on the lack of love, as Yuri spoke of God in her version.